Polight/lego/docs/content/v1/usage/reactive-style.md

 ---

 CSS is much more fun when it's scoped.
-Here it come with the web-components.
+Here it come with the Web Components.

-Here again, no trick, just the full power of web-components and scoping styles.
+Here again, no trick, just the full power of Web Components and scoping styles.
 Well, you should know that the css is reactive too! {{< emoji "😲" >}}

 Writing CSS is as easy as